Sesamoiditis: Irritation of the sesamoid bones.

 Taping or Strapping: Taping or strapping the involved toe may help reduce tension on the sesamoid bones.

 Padding: Adding a special pad inside the shoe can help cushion the sesamoid bones.
-This pad, called a metatarsal pad, helps return the forefoot fat pad to a position that supports and protect the sesamoids.
+This pad, called a metatarsal pad, helps return the forefoot fat pad to a position that supports and protects the sesamoids.

 Physical Therapy (PT): PT is an important treatment measure for sesamoiditis, especially following immobilization.
 Range-of-motion exercises and ultrasound therapy are among the most commonly used PT modalities for this health purpose.